mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 * The database schema was designed for SQL Server and you can't change it.
 You can add profile information, but the additional data is packed into a different table, which makes it difficult to access by any means except through the Profile Provider API.
 * The provider system enables you to change the backing data store, but the system is designed around assumptions appropriate for a relational database.
 You can write a provider to store membership information in a non-relational storage mechanism, such as Azure Storage Tables, but then you have to work around the relational design by writing a lot of code and a lot of `System.NotImplementedException` exceptions for methods that don't apply to NoSQL databases.
 * Since the log-in/log-out functionality is based on Forms Authentication, the membership system can't use [OWIN](https://docs.microsoft.com/en-us/aspnet/aspnet/overview/owin-and-katana/an-overview-of-project-katana).
-OWIN includes middleware components for authentication, including support for log-ins using external identity providers (like Microsoft Accounts, Facebook, Google, Twitter), and log-ins using organizational accounts from on-premises Active Directory or Azure Active Directory.
+OWIN includes middleware components for authentication, including support for log-ins using external identity providers (like Microsoft Accounts, Facebook, Google, Twitter), and log-ins using account from on-premises Active Directory or [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
 OWIN also includes support for OAuth 2.0, JWT and CORS.

 #### ASP.NET Simple Membership